-On behalf of the MERS Retirement Board, it is my pleasure to present the Municipal Employees' Retirement System of Michigan's (MERS) Comprehensive Annual Financial Report (CAFR).
-MERS is an independent, professional retirement services company that was created to administer the retirement plans for Michigan's local units of government on a not-for-profit basis.
-Today we partner with 84% of Michigan's local units of government.
-Included in this year's report is all of the required financial information for the fiscal year ending December 31, 2018.
+On behalf of the MERS Retirement Board, it is my pleasure to present the Comprehensive Annual Financial Report (CAFR) of the Municipal Employees' Retirement System of Michigan (MERS).
+This is the 73rd year MERS has provided professional retirement services to local units of government across the state.
+Included in this year's report is all of the required financial information for the fiscal year ending December 31, 2019.